maxnuf/MaxnufSmarty/README.md

     ),

 MaxnufSmarty integrates with the View Manager service and uses the same resolvers defined within that service.
+For the `template_map` it looks for files with suffix defined in config, default is `.tpl`.
 This allows you to define the template path stacks and maps within the view manager without having to set them again when installing the module: